ReadingAndThinking.com

 1. The reward of the game strengthens the basic "positioning" of a person's existence in the world.
 The fundamental stance that TAs take towards themselves and others also reinforces the player's scripted decisions; scripts are made up of repeated games and their rewards.

-2. In order to survive psychologically, people must be appeased.
+2. To survive psychologically, people must be appeased.
 However, because the internal rules of society and individuals restrict people from freely exchanging appeasement, people generally lack appeasement.
 Games thus become adults' power struggles for pacification.

-3. To be appeased in a reasonable way, pay attention to the psychological status of "Hello, I am good" and the autonomy shown by awareness, spontaneity, and intimacy, and help people get rid of games and destructive scripts.
+3. To be appeased reasonably, pay attention to the psychological status of "Hello, I am good" and the autonomy shown by awareness, spontaneity, and intimacy, and help people get rid of games and destructive scripts.

 The rules and steps of the game can help people understand their own behavior, and resetting these steps and rules can help us improve the way of behavior better and more actively - reset the rules steps of the game (script).